-Asana is a Software-as-a-Service (SaaS) application that helps businesses with their team management.
+Asana is a Software-as-a-Service (SaaS) application that helps businesses manage their team.
 But what other companies stack up against this service?
 Read this Asana Competitors analysis to find out!

 The company began in 2008 and was developed by Facebook (Meta) co-founder Dustin Moskovitz and engineer Justin Rosenstein.
 The pair were employed at Facebook to improve the productivity of staff at the company.